PathwayCommons/cpath2/README.md

 ### Metadata

-A cPath2 metadata configuration file is a plain text file (the default is `metadata.conf`) having the following format:
+A cPath2 metadata configuration file is a JSON file (the default is `metadata.json`)
- - one data source definition per line;
- - blank lines and lines that begin with "#" are ignored (remarks);
- - there are exactly 11 columns; values are separated with tab (so each line has exactly 10 '\t' chars; empty values (\t\t) are sometimes ok, e.g., when there is no Converter/Cleaner class.

 The metadata columns are, in order:
  1. IDENTIFIER - unique, short (40), and simple; spaces or dashes are not allowed;